saadk408/Forecast-Sales/README.md

 ## Running the Forecast

 - Save sales data as "sales_train.csv" in "data" folder
-- Run "sales-forecast-monthtot-textfeat.ipynb" using "test.csv" stored in "data" folder
+- Run "sales-forecast-final.ipynb" using "test.csv" stored in "data" folder
-- Forecasts for next month's total sales for each store-item combination outputted as "test.csv"
+- Forecasts for next month's total sales for each store-item combination outputted as "forecast.csv"

 ## Built With